While Switcher Studio has a robust set of features, the core components to creating a video are:

 Based on the platform you select, you'll be prompted to enter details like a title and description, and adjust settings such as visibility and stream quality.
 If you are on a subscription plan that allows scheduling livestreams, you'll also have the option to set the broadcast date and time.

-Tap the Create Livestream button to finalize the set up.
+Tap the Save button to finalize the set up.

 When you're ready to go live, tap the red button in the top right to start the broadcast.